seasoncalendar/seasoncalendar/README.md

 0. Clone the repo
 1. `cd seasoncalendar`.
 2. `mv assets/text/imprintpagetext_template.json assets/text/imprintpagetext.json`.
-3. Add your contact data if desired.
+3. Override the contact data of the imprint if desired.
 4. `flutter build appbundle` (builds a release bundle).
 5. The bundle is available at `./build/app/outputs/bundle/release/app.aab`.